Edward621/sms_module/README.md

 sudo docker-compose up
 ```

-* if you want to run in the background you can use -d option:
+* if you want to run the system at the background you can use -d option:

 ```
 sudo docker-compose up -d
 ```

-to stop you can simply run:
+* to stop runnign the system at the background, simply run:

 ```
 sudo docker-compose down